“Who is Sitting on Which Beast?” Interpretative Issues in the Book of Revelation

 Dragon’s Atonement: Eschatological Yom Kippur in the Book of Revelation (Andrei A. Orlov)

-The Dragon, the Beasts, and the Gold: The Number of the Beast in the Apocalypse of John, Part 1: The Dragon, the Seed of the Woman, and the Beast from the Sea (Louis Painchaud)
+The Dragon, the Beasts, and the Gold: The Number of the Beast in the Apocalypse of John.
+Part One: “And It Stood on the Sand of the Sea” (Louis Painchaud)

-The Dragon, the Beasts, and the Gold: The Number of the Beast in the Apocalypse of John, Part 2: The Rulers of Jerusalem, the Gold of the Nations, and the Beast from the Land (Louis Painchaud)
+The Dragon, the Beasts, and the Gold: The Number of the Beast in the Apocalypse of John.
+Part Two: “Its Number is Six Hundred and Sixty-Six” (Louis Painchaud)

 Fourth Part: The Reception, from Irenaeus of Lyon to William Blake